Skip to main content

 Persistence and Zeroing Notes

 • W/R or W only means the parameter can be written over CAN; it does not guarantee persistence by itself.
-Use motorbridge-cli run --vendor robstride ... --mode save when a parameter value must survive power cycling. --store 1 is used by the zeroing flow.
+Use motorbridge-cli robstride-write-param ... --store 1 when a parameter value must survive power cycling. motorbridge-cli run --vendor robstride ... --mode save remains available as a direct save operation.

 • For RobStride zeroing, MotorBridge keeps the same upper-level command as other vendors.
-Internally it sends type 6 and then writes zero_sta(0x7029)=1; with --store 1, type 22 saves the -pi..pi startup behavior.
+It sends type 6 and then writes zero_sta(0x7029)=1; with --store 1, type 22 saves the -pi..pi startup behavior.

 • Use radians for all position quantities and radians per second / radians per second squared for velocity and acceleration.